Solution-wide analysis is disabled by default and should be explicitly turned on for every new solution you open.

 Alternatively, you can right-click the circle indicator in the right corner of the status bar and choose Analyze errors in solution in the context menu.
 If the solution-wide analysis is off, just double-click the gray circle.

-In large solutions, solution-wide analysis may result in some performance degradation.
+In large solutions, solution-wide analysis may result in some performance degradation, especially at the initial analysis phase.
 However, there are several ways to improve the performance of solution-wide analysis.
 For more information, see Configuring Solution-Wide Analysis.

 After you have switched on the solution-wide analysis, several changes are made: